learn-co-curriculum/react-hooks-components-basics/README.md

 can.

 React's recommendation is that components should be written as function components moving forward, but class components will continue to be supported as well.
-React is also planning to [rewrite their documentation][react docs rewrite] to focus on function components and hooks in the near future.
+React also recently released a [beta version of their new docs][beta docs] that focuses on function components and hooks.

-In the meantime, you can also view a [community-made version][react docs hooks] of the React docs that shows all examples with _function_ components.

 You'll learn more about class components later on, so that when you encounter them in legacy code, you'll still be able to work with them.
 However, for the